Is Your Blog’s Newsletter Sign-Up Form Delivering Lesser Leads? Here’s What You Must Know

 Fast forward ten years to the 1990s.
 The internet revolution started gripping the world, with email service providers offering personal email addresses to individuals while heralding the era of commercial emails that were cost-effective and result-oriented to the marketer.
 The flip side was the spate of unrestricted mass-blast emails marketers started inundating users’ inboxes with.
 These emails were sent with no regard to the relevance of the offers to the recipients.

 Email as an industry took quite a beating, which led to regulation and numerous complaints from readers around.
-Marketers realized that they had to adopt email techniques that would foster loyalty, like newsletter sign-ups or segmented emailing.
+Marketers realised that they had to adopt email techniques that would foster loyalty, like newsletter sign-ups or segmented emailing.
 They also started to extract and use data to understand more about their recipient segments, fine-tuned their strategies, to increase open and click-through rates.

 The State of Email Subscription Marketing Today